,On Wednesday 7th November 2018, we had the pleasure of hosting ‘Let’s Talk Digital’ event – in partnership with PPMA and South West Councils.

 Whilst employers in the South West face many of the same challenges as the rest of the country, the region presents its own unique obstacles.
-Organisations in this area can often feel cut off from the rest of the country and face a shorter candidate pool as a result.
-Subsequently, this can make the sting of skills shortages much tougher for employers in the South West.
+These organisations often feel cut off from the rest of the country and subsequently face a shorter candidate pool.
+This can make the sting of skills shortages much tougher for employers in the South West.

-Despite these challenges, it is clear that employers are doing everything they can to overcome them in positive and pro-active ways.
+Despite these challenges, it’s clear that employers are doing everything they can to overcome them in positive and proactive ways.
 They recognise that a strong employer brand, streamlined processes and an attractive offer will all be key to attracting the right people.

 If you are struggling here are our top tips:

-- Google your organisation – are you properly selling the benefits to attract people to you
+- Google your organisation.
+Are you properly selling the benefits to attract candidates?

-- Apply for one of your jobs – are your processes streamlined to ensure that everyone that starts an application finishes it?
+- Apply for one of your jobs.
+Have you streamlined your processes to ensure that everyone who starts an application finishes it?

 One of the biggest pleasures of events like this one is learning more about the different ways that public sector organisations are approaching digitisation and the digital delivery of services.
 Public sector organisations are completely focused on providing their people with the best tools to do their jobs.

-However the scrutiny that councils face in regards to budget means that they can’t shout about it as they get hit by the media for spending public money.
+However, the scrutiny councils face from the media in regards to spending money means that they can’t shout about it.

 When possible, we’d recommend that you promote this when recruiting.
 The day to day equipment and digital support someone will get is an important factor to certain candidate groups.
 For example, if the technology you have implemented promotes flexible working then let candidates know.